missioninternational/missioninternational.github.io/1Purity.md

 <h1 class="page-title">{{ page.title | escape }}</h1>

-#### FREE EVENT: Silver Ring Thing

-- Cathedral of Praise Church
-- Wednesday March 7th, 2018
-- 6:30 pm

-#### Find Freedom!
+### Find Freedom!

 **Sexual Purity is a critical key to a successful Christian Life.**

-[Silver Ring Thing](https://www.silverringthing.com/) is presenting a fantastic program at Cathedral of Praise Church on March 7th at 6pm.
+[Silver Ring Thing](https://www.silverringthing.com/) is presenting a fantastic program next year at a site soon to be announced.
 Our culture is so calloused to the value of sex.
 The lies promising freedom have come with a cost and our pursuit of pleasure has caused much pain.
-Our 'right' without responsibility has left many betrayed, abused and broken.
+Our ‘right’ without responsibility has left many betrayed, abused and broken.

 We are created for so much more...
 There is a truth that shouts, “If you knew who you are and whose you are, you would desire to live differently.”
 It's time to break ties from the lies and find freedom in the truth.